bibbox/app-jenkins/README.md

 This container can be installed as [BIBBOX APP](https://bibbox.readthedocs.io/en/latest/ "BIBBOX App Store") or standalone.

+For the initial user/password you need to access the BIBBOX server to retrieve it.
+For further information consult the instructions.

 After the docker installation follow these [instructions](INSTALL-APP.md).

 ## Standalone Installation